robert/robert.github.com/_posts/2017-02-20-a-small-security-adjacent-bug-in-instagram.md

 # How to use this bug in your own hacking practise

 * Gain access to target’s Instagram account, either by gaining access to their device or their Instagram password (this is admittedly the hardest step)
 * Update the email address associated with target’s Instagram account to an email address controlled by you.
-As described above, they will receive a nonsensical notification about their email address being updated to itself
+As described above, they will receive a nonsensical notification about their email address being updated to itself.
+There is a good chance that they will ignore it
 * Use the Instagram "Forgot your password?" flow to send yourself a password reset email.
 The target will receive no notification that their password has been updated, although all of their current sessions will be invalidated and they will be logged out.

 You have now gained total control of the target’s Instagram account, without clearly tipping off your target .
 To further reduce the chance of being discovered, you could delay resetting the target's password until you want to lock them out of the account entirely, since it is only this step that causes them to be forcibly logged out from their current sessions.
 When this happens they will find that they are unable to log back in, and will have no choice but to confront the cataclysmic disaster that has befallen them.
 And contact Instagram support.